 What do you need and how much does it cost to play video games?
-Video gaming cost can vary from very expensive to not much more than dinner and a movie (which can cost a hundred dollars).
+Video gaming cost can vary from very expensive to not much more than a dinner and a movie (which can cost a hundred dollars).

 In this post, I will look at the different equipment needed to play video games.
 I will compare the pricing for games, consoles, and any other device one may use to play.